MarianoChaves/pygent/README.md

 * Extend the CLI with custom commands.
 * Execute a `config.py` script on startup for advanced configuration.
 * Set environment variables from the command line.
+* Each session begins with a short plan that you can approve before execution.
+* The assistant can leverage the `bash` tool to run shell commands in a sandboxed environment.

 ## Installation